peterthehammer1/FongoAI/README.md

 # Fongo Credit Card Update AI Agent

-An AI-powered voice agent built with Retell AI that handles inbound calls for updating customer credit card information.
+An AI-powered voice agent built with Nucleus AI that handles inbound calls for updating customer credit card information.
 The agent authenticates callers by their caller ID and securely collects new credit card details.

 ## 🚀 Features